SimonBestia/bully-scripting/docs/02-dsl-reference/global-functions/AddScriptLoaderCallback.md

 # AddScriptLoaderCallback

 ## Description
 This function is used to retrieve the function environment from native scripts and is typically utilized for hooking or replacing functions in there.
-This function has been **deprecated** since DSL version 4 as it has been superseded by the **NativeScriptLoaded** event (see RegisterLocalEventHandler).
+This function has been **deprecated** since DSL version 4 as it has been superseded by the **NativeScriptLoaded** event in RegisterLocalEventHandler function.
 However, it remains accessible for backward compatibility with legacy scripts.
-...

 ```lua
 function AddScriptLoaderCallback(callback) --[[ ... ]] end